An old lead mining town mines tourists instead

 The fun is organized on an industrial scale.
 The 6,800-acre Eagle Ridge Inn & Resort, which includes four golf courses, the 80-room Eagle Ridge Inn, 375 resort homes and a world-class equestrian center.
 In 2000, readers of Golf Magazine rated Eagle Ridge one of their top ten golf resort destinations, based on the quality of its flagship course, The General.
 Galena Territory, a golf and condo development, employs 556, and Chestnut Mountain, a ski resort—yes, in Illinois—employs 250.

 Writer Richard Bissell, who knew all the Upper Mississippi River towns, liked Galena best.
 “It is a quaint town but it is not cute.”
 That was in 1968, and a lack of cuteness is not what a curmudgeon like Bissell would say about today’s Galena.
 U. S. Grant was an occasional resident of Galena between 1860 and 1881.
+The main course at Eagle Ridge golf club is named The General, and groups can book a one-hour tour of Grant’s house and neighborhood with a Grant impersonator.
 Most Presidents end up on plaques, but Grant ended up on a menu; a local restaurant serves hungry tourists a “Grant Burger” (“The General’s favorite”) delivered by wait staff dressed in Civil War uniforms.
-The main course at Eagle Ridge golf club is named The General.
-And groups can book a one-hour tour of Grant’s house and neighborhood with a Grant impersonator. ●
+Only in America would that be considered an honor. ●